 SMETHWICK

 The Smethwick corridor encompasses a wide range of uses including residential, employment, education, health, retail and commercial activity.
 Lying in the southeast of the borough, the area was at the heart of the industrial revolution and includes the site of the nationally significant Soho Foundry near Black Patch, created by Matthew Boulton and James Watt.
-The corridor contains several heritage structures, listed buildings and conservation areas including the Grade I listed Galton Bridge designed by Thomas Telford, which following its completion in 1829 was reputedly the highest single-span arch bridge in the world.
+The corridor contains several heritage structures, listed buildings and conservation areas including the Grade I listed Galton Bridge designed by Thomas Telford, which, following its completion in 1829, was reputedly the highest single-span arch bridge in the world.
 The area’s proximity to Birmingham has resulted in close cross-boundary working with Birmingham City Council and other partners, culminating in the production of the Smethwick to Birmingham Corridor Framework.
 The Framework sets out a vision and principles for bringing forward development on opportunity sites within the area, focussing on the delivery of good quality housing, linked to quality open spaces and the canal, and setting out a joined-up transport strategy that will contribute to the formation of a healthy and sustainable community.

 The area has seen investment in recent years with new housing at Windmill Eye and Brindley 2, and the construction of the Midland Metropolitan University Hospital at Grove Lane that will serve Sandwell and West Birmingham.
 Funding has recently been granted from the Towns Fund and the Levelling Up Fund to bring forward residential development at Grove Lane and Rolfe Street.
 Both areas have been the subject of recently approved Masterplans to help guide development.
 Additional funding will deliver improved walking and cycling routes linking Smethwick Galton Bridge to the new hospital and further afield into Birmingham City Centre and other areas of Sandwell.
 Furthermore, the Council has the opportunity to develop a ten-year Long-Term Plan to access Government investment and regeneration in the town.
 The Long-Term Plan will address the themes of safety and security; high street, heritage and regeneration; and transport and connectivity.
 Input from residents and businesses will be key with oversight provided by a Town Board.